 It was a wise plan, indeed 😉

-While the eggplant is cooking, make the sauce.
+- While eggplant is baking, mix all the yogurt ingredients to make the sauce.

 This would make an AWESOME summer appetizer.
 It would be fantastic to roast a few sliced eggplants, cover them with sauce and toppings and serve on a large platter during a BBQ or outdoor picnic.